 I think Larger Shrimp and especially the Breaded Shrimp from Costco stand out more.
 But, it’s a matter of preference here.
 You decide!

 Now that the ingredients are ready let’s start assembling.

 You will need toothpicks or party sticks for this project.

 Tip: You will need short toothpicks for the cabbage part and longer ones to reach the cucumber part.

-You can use this type of lettuce or curly kale as the one I’ve done on Christmas.
+You can use Artisan colorful lettuce or Curly Kale, as the one I’ve done on Christmas.

 Start attaching the leaves.

 Or Curly Kale.

 Your preference here.

 Developing a recipe is not easy; it takes time to experiment and see what works.
 I might have an idea in my head but in reality, it doesn’t always work.
 This one did so well, as you can see!